oniewankenobi/algothon21/README.md

 Your algorithms will be assessed against *unseen, future* price data of the same 100 instruments within the provided simulated trading universe.

+We expect algorithms to have a maximum runtime of ~10min.